 "No. Do you want to DIE?"

 "With power, respect and money."

 Beep!
 Sorry.
 One punch in the face for you!
 And then another punch in the face!
-And so on, until Zelig is either over the balcony or out for the count, leaving just one anonymous tip to the police to make, and about ten thousand dollars of no longer tainted blood money to spend.
+And so on, until Zelig is either over the balcony or out for the count, leaving just one anonymous tip to the police to make, and about $10,000 of no-longer-tainted blood money to spend.
 So, that was a good night's work.

 Does it make him any happier though?
 Have his adventures helped him find his faith again?
 Oddly, no, not really.
 If he's come to a revelation, it's much more grounded than the usual Eureka moment.

 "God might not seem fair," he begins his sermon, more confidently picking up on a theme that at the start of the game led him to simply walking off mid-flow.
 "We may not always feel connected to Him.
 That is, we may feel lonely, and often do.
 Yet the underlying reality of our lives is that we are ALWAYS connected, whether we feel it or not.
 Whether we accept or deny it, the connection is there.
 And since we are connected, we are responsible.
 Battling for goodness is how we give our lives meaning.
 Maybe there are no answers.
 Ultimately, we may never find that elusive truth.
 Yet ultimately, we may find something else: meaning, significance, and fulfilment.
 If so, that may be enough."

 But in the safety of his head, he still has to add to himself: "Dear God, I hope that's enough."